nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all events using the `listEvents` command.
 Multiple events in the event list.

    2. Test case: `deleteEvent 1`<br>
-      Expected: First event is deleted from the list.
+      Expected: First event is deleted from the event list.
 Details of the deleted event shown in the status message.

    3. Test case: `deleteEvent 0`<br>
       Expected: No event is deleted.
 Error details shown in the status message.